An evidence-based document investigation · 330 declassified files

 What the record actually shows

 Six federal law enforcement agents in three independent teams document a stationary, silent object 12–18 meters across launching smaller objects.
-A senior intelligence officer's written account describes a helicopter crew breaking off pursuit because they could not match the object's speed — fighter jets were scrambled.
+A senior intelligence officer's written account describes a helicopter crew breaking off pursuit because they could not match the object's speed; fighter jets were scrambled.
 A TOP SECRET Sandia Laboratories file has Edward Teller's name six times, in connection with UAP near nuclear facilities.
 A declassified Tranche 2 video, labeled by the submitting command as a Syrian UAP in “instantaneous acceleration,” shows an object accelerating out of sensor frame.

 These are in the primary record.
 Not secondhand.
 Not testimony about testimony.
 The documents do not explain what caused them.
 Neither does this site.
-That gap is the honest answer — and it is worth taking seriously.
+That gap is the honest answer, and it is worth taking seriously.

 The visual record

-85 declassified UAP videos — now public
+103 declassified UAP videos — now public

 DOW-UAP-PR071 — F-16C Engages UAP, Lake Huron · Feb 12, 2023 USAF Air National Guard engagement.
 Object fragments at 0:19.
 A stingray-like shape is briefly visible before breakup.

-May 2026 — Tranche 2
+June 2026 — Tranche 3

 The Evidence